HamzaAmirr/Handwritten_Digits_Recognition/readme.md

   * Training and Test Sets: The dataset is divided into 60,000 training images and 10,000 test images.
   * Purpose: MNIST is a benchmark dataset used extensively in the field of machine learning and computer vision for testing and evaluating various algorithms and models for digit recognition.
   * Usage: It is commonly used for tasks such as image classification, model benchmarking, and algorithm development in Machine and Deep Learning.

+Feel free to use this code however you like.
+If you have any suggestions feel free to contact at [linkedin](https://www.linkedin.com/in/hamza-amir-0616m) or through email; hamzaamir0616@gmail.co